geoserver/geoserver/SECURITY.md

 This approach provides ample time for upgrading ensuring you are always working with a supported GeoServer release.

-If your organisation is making use of a GeoServer version that is no longer in use by the community all is not lost.
+If your organization is making use of a GeoServer version that is no longer in use by the community all is not lost.
 You can volunteer on the developer list to make additional releases, or engage with one of our [Commercial Support](http://geoserver.org/support/) providers.